shanerodrigues/react-covid-map-aus/README.md

 There is also a choropleth map of Australia as a whole representing the number of confirmed cases each state has.

-Made using React and VS Code.
+Made using React and LeafletJS.

 Data from - [COVID19data.com.au](https://github.com/M3IT/COVID-19_Data).